youzarsiph/mixins/README.md

 ## Usage

-Let's that we want to implement a view that accepts requests from superusers only.
+Let's say that we want to implement a view that accepts requests from superusers only.
 To achieve this we can use `SuperUserMixin`:

 ```python
 """ Views.py """